Instructions Reference

 #xsl:param

-Declares a parameter — a variable whose value can be supplied by the caller.
-Parameters appear in three places:
+Declares a parameter: a variable whose value the caller can supply.
+Parameters appear in three places.

 #Template Parameters